Introduction: Paris After Dark

 Moulin Rouge: The Original Icon

-The Moulin Rouge opened on October 6, 1889, becoming the world’s first cabaret and establishing the very concept of the modern nightclub.
-Located on Boulevard de Clichy in Pigalle, the venue’s red windmill roof is instantly recognizable.
-The shows feature the Doriss Girls, a professional dance troupe performing elaborate production numbers with precision choreography, stunning costumes, and theatrical effects.
+The Moulin Rouge opened on October 6, 1889.
+It was the world’s first cabaret, and in a real sense it invented the modern nightclub.
+You’ll find it on Boulevard de Clichy in Pigalle, the red windmill on the roof impossible to miss.
+The shows star the Doriss Girls, a professional troupe that runs big production numbers with tight choreography, lavish costumes, and a full battery of theatrical effects.

-The current production, which has run for decades, includes high-energy musical numbers, acrobatic performances, live musicians, and traditional cancan dancing.
-Shows last approximately 1 hour and 45 minutes (no intermission on standard shows).
-The venue accommodates around 885 audience members per show, with multiple seatings per evening.
+The current production, which has run for decades, mixes high-energy musical numbers, acrobatics, live musicians, and the traditional cancan.
+It clocks in at about 1 hour and 45 minutes with no intermission on standard shows.
+The room holds around 885 people per seating, and there are several seatings a night.

-Ticket Information: Standard show tickets range from €120 to €190 per person depending on seating location.
-VIP packages including champagne or cocktails run €200-€290.
-Dinner packages combining a three-course meal at the restaurant adjacent to the theater with a show ticket cost €225-€280.
-Purchase tickets online via the official Moulin Rouge website to secure preferred seating and avoid vendor markups.
-Shows typically run daily at 9pm and 11pm (summer shows may have additional times).
-Dress code is smart casual at minimum; many visitors dress up for this classic experience.
+Ticket Information: Standard tickets run €120 to €190 per person depending on where you sit.
+VIP packages with champagne or cocktails go for €200-€290.
+Dinner packages, which pair a three-course meal at the adjacent restaurant with a show ticket, cost €225-€280.
+Book through the official Moulin Rouge website to lock in your seat and skip the vendor markups.
+Shows usually run daily at 9pm and 11pm, with extra times possible in summer.
+Dress code is smart casual at a minimum, though plenty of people dress up for it, and honestly the occasion suits it.

 Crazy Horse: Artistic & Intimate

-Crazy Horse, located at 12 Avenue George V in the 8th arrondissement, takes a more artistic and intimate approach to cabaret.
-Founded in 1951 by Alain Bernardin, the venue pioneered a new style of cabaret emphasizing nude dancing within an artistic context, featuring elaborate lighting design, artistic direction, and theatrical storytelling.
-The shows feel more like avant-garde theater than the high-energy production numbers at Moulin Rouge.
+Crazy Horse, at 12 Avenue George V in the 8th arrondissement, plays cabaret as art rather than spectacle.
+Alain Bernardin founded it in 1951 and built a new style around nude dancing framed as an artistic act, leaning hard on lighting design, direction, and a kind of theatrical storytelling.
+It feels closer to avant-garde theater than to the big production numbers up at the Moulin Rouge.

-Performances at Crazy Horse showcase incredible artistic and athletic talent.
-The costume designs (or lack thereof) and use of lighting create stunning visual effects.
-Shows run approximately 1 hour and 45 minutes with no intermission.
-The intimate theater seats around 600 people.
-Two shows run nightly at 8pm and 10:30pm, with weekend matinees.
-Tickets start at €110 and go up to €190 depending on seating.
-Champagne packages and VIP seating are available.
-Book online or through the venue directly.
+The performances show off real artistic and athletic chops, and the lighting does as much work as the choreography.
+Shows run about 1 hour and 45 minutes with no intermission, in an intimate room seating roughly 600.
+There are two shows nightly at 8pm and 10:30pm, plus weekend matinees.
+Tickets start at €110 and climb to €190 by seat; champagne packages and VIP seating are available.
+Book online or directly through the venue.
 Dress code is smart casual.
-This venue attracts an international clientele and offers a more sophisticated, artistically-minded cabaret experience.
+The clientele is international, and the whole thing skews more sophisticated and arts-minded than the classic cabarets.

 Paradis Latin: Belle Époque Revival

-Paradis Latin, located on Rue Monge in the Latin Quarter, stands as a unique historical venue.
-The original theater was designed by Gustave Eiffel (yes, the engineer who built the tower) in 1889 as a concert hall.
-The venue closed in 1938 and remained dark for decades.
-It reopened as a cabaret in 1985 and continues to operate today.
-The building itself, with its original iron structure by Eiffel, is an architectural attraction.
+Paradis Latin, on Rue Monge in the Latin Quarter, comes with a great backstory.
+Gustave Eiffel (yes, the tower engineer) designed the original theater as a concert hall in 1889.
+It went dark in 1938 and stayed closed for decades before reopening as a cabaret in 1985.
+The building itself, with Eiffel’s original ironwork, is half the attraction.

-The current production blends traditional cabaret aesthetics with contemporary performances.
-Shows feature elaborate costumes, dancers, live musicians, and theatrical production values.
-Performances last approximately 2 hours including intermission.
-The venue seats about 800 people.
-Two shows run nightly at 8:30pm and 10:30pm.
-Tickets range from €110 to €185 depending on seating.
-Dinner packages are available.
-This venue is slightly less famous than Moulin Rouge but offers equally impressive production values and the added cachet of the historic Eiffel-designed theater.
-The Latin Quarter location puts you near excellent restaurants for pre-show dinner.
+The current show blends classic cabaret with more contemporary numbers, the usual elaborate costumes, dancers, live musicians, and high production values.
+It runs about 2 hours including intermission, in a room seating roughly 800, with two shows nightly at 8:30pm and 10:30pm.
+Tickets range from €110 to €185 by seat, and dinner packages are available.
+It’s a touch less famous than the Moulin Rouge but matches it on production, and the Eiffel-designed hall is a genuine bonus.
+The Latin Quarter setting also puts good pre-show dinner spots right on your doorstep.

 Lido 2 Paris: Modern Music Hall

-The Lido, originally a cabaret on the Champs-Élysées that operated since 1946, closed as a traditional cabaret in 2022.
-It reopened in 2024 as Lido 2 Paris in a new format as a music hall and performance venue.
-Rather than the traditional cabaret format, it now features concerts, comedy shows, dance performances, and entertainment events.
-This represents a significant shift in the Parisian cabaret landscape but keeps the Lido brand alive as an entertainment venue.
+The Lido, a Champs-Élysées fixture since 1946, closed as a traditional cabaret in 2022.
+It came back in 2024 as Lido 2 Paris, reborn as a music hall and performance venue.
+Instead of the old cabaret format, it now stages concerts, comedy, dance, and one-off events.
+That’s a notable shift in the Parisian cabaret landscape, but it keeps the Lido name in the game.

 Best Cocktail Bars & Speakeasies